 Is the paper exempt from the press and public?
 No

 Reason why exempt: Not applicable

-Purpose of this report: Discussion
+Purpose of this report: Monitoring/Assurance

 Is this a Key Decision?
 No

-Has it been included on the Forward Plan of Key Decisions?
+Has it been included on the Forward Plan?
 No

 Director Approving Submission of the Report: